Hugh Trenchard, 1st Viscount Trenchard: Establishing the RAF and the struggle for survival

-During the early 1920s, the continued independent existence of the R.A.F. and its control of naval aviation were subject to a series of Government reviews.
-The Balfour Report of 1921, the Geddes Axe of 1922, and the Salisbury Committee of 1923 all found in favour of the R.A.F. continued existence, despite lobbying from the Admiralty and opposition in Parliament.
-On each occasion Trenchard and his staff officers, supported by Christopher Bullock, worked to show that the R.A.F. provided good value for money, and was required for the long-term strategic security of the United Kingdom.
+During the early 1920s, the continued independent existence of the RAF and its control of naval aviation were subject to a series of Government reviews.
+The Balfour Report of 1921, the Geddes Axe of 1922, and the Salisbury Committee of 1923 all found in favour of the RAF's continued existence, despite lobbying from the Admiralty and opposition in Parliament.
+On each occasion Trenchard and his staff officers, supported by Christopher Bullock, worked to show that the RAF provided good value for money, and was required for the long-term strategic security of the United Kingdom.

-Trenchard also sought to secure the R.A.F.'s future by finding a war-fighting role for the new Service.
+Trenchard also sought to secure the RAF's future by finding a war-fighting role for the new Service.
 In 1920 he successfully argued that it should take the lead during the 1920 conflict between British forces and Somaliland dervishes.
-The success of this small air action then allowed him to put the case for the R.A.F.'s air policing of the vast distances of the British Empire.
+The success of this small air action then allowed him to put the case for the RAF's air policing of the vast distances of the British Empire.
 Trenchard particularly argued for it to take the lead in Iraq at the Cairo Conference of 1921, and in 1922 the RAF was given control of all British Forces in Iraq.
-The R.A.F. also carried out imperial air policing over India's North-West Frontier Province.
+The RAF also carried out imperial air policing over India's North-West Frontier Province.
 In early 1920 he suggested that it could even be used to violently suppress if necessary "industrial disturbances, or risings" in the United Kingdom itself, following on from his experience in such matters in successfully quelling the troop mutiny at Southampton Docks in the previous year.
 Churchill was unsettled at Trenchard's apparent willingness to use lethal military force domestically upon British subjects, and told him by reply not to refer to this proposal again.